-Do you ever think about the various places where Indigenous Australians live?
+Have you ever considered the different locations where Indigenous Australians reside?

 There is a common misconception that all Aboriginal people live in remote and rural areas, but the reality is much more complex.